• Skip to primary navigation

 FAQ

-Easy Japchae (Korean glass noodle stir-fry)
+Easy Simple Japchae (Korean glass noodle stir-fry)

 Japchae aka Korean glass noodle stir-fry.
 Chewy sweet potato noodles mixed with marbled beef, colorful stir-fried vegetables in a sweet soy sesame sauce.
 Ready in 25 minutes or less!